1924 United States Senate elections

 The 1924 United States Senate elections were elections for the United States Senate which coincided with the election of Republican President Calvin Coolidge to a full term.
 The 32 seats of Class 2 were contested in regular elections, and special elections were held to fill vacancies.
-The strong economy and Coolidge's popularity helped Republican candidates increase their majority by 3.
+The strong economy and Coolidge's popularity helped Republican candidates increase their majority by three.
+Republicans would gain another seat through mid-term vacancies, bringing their seat share to 56–39–1.

 Gains, losses, and holds

 Retirements

 Three Republicans and two Democrats retired instead of seeking re-election.

 Defeats

-Four Democrats, four Republicans, and one Farmer-Labor sought re-election but lost in the primary or general election.
+Four Democrats, four Republicans, and one Farmer-Labor candidate sought re-election but lost in the primary or general election.